 Well, it does and it doesn’t.
 Let me elaborate on that to make it more clear.

-If you’re buying a second-hand camera then it matters.
+If you’re buying a second-hand camera then a high shutter count matters.
 Let’s say you’re being offered two cameras to choose from – the same brand and model.
 On the outside, they might look the same, but one has 50,000 shutter actuations, and the other one has 10,000.
 You should buy the second one because it means that it’s newer.
+By this, you can make the most out of your shutter count, meaning more value for money.

 The shutter count doesn’t matter if you’re buying new equipment and you plan to regularly upgrade it.
-The number of actuations won’t affect the work or performance of your gear.
+The shutter actuation count won’t affect the work or performance of your gear.
 There’s no loss of quality, speed, or anything else as the shutter gets older.

 Plus, it usually gets outdated or breaks for a different reason before the shutter wears out.